netdata/netdata/health/REFERENCE.md

 </details>

-If an alarm configuration is missing the `class` line, it's value will default to `Unknown`.
+If an alarm configuration is missing the `class` line, its value will default to `Unknown`.

 #### Alarm line `component`